Doing Business in Kenya

 - Hinduism: 1% of the population

-Kenya belongs to the East African Economic Area
+Kenya belongs to the East African Economic Area of the African Civilisation.

 - Bethwell Allan Ogot